Write API test scripts in Postman

 Write tests using Postbot

-You can use plain language to tell Postbot what to do, and Postman uses artificial intelligence to generate test scripts for you.
+You can use plain language to tell Postbot what to do, and Postman uses artificial intelligence to generate post-response scripts for you.
 Use Postbot to add a new set of tests, visualize responses, save a field from a response, and fix your existing tests.

 To write a test with Postbot, do the following: